haha150/privacybot/README.md

 ![](https://github.com/haha150/privacybot/actions/workflows/main.yml/badge.svg)

-This bot can create password protected channels for you..
+This bot can create password protected channels for you.